InterLinked1/astdocgen/README.md

 ### Automated Usage (recommended)

 Use [PhreakScript](https://github.com/InterLinked1/phreakscript) - simply run `phreaknet docgen`.
-It will automatically any pre-requisites and generate documentation using the latest version of `astdocgen`.
+It will automatically install any pre-requisites and generate documentation using the latest version of `astdocgen`.

 ### Manual Usage